shashreesamuel/shashreesamuel/README.md

 Here are some additional interesting information about me

-* Currently working on my personal portfolio
+🖲 Currently working on my personal portfolio

-* Actively learning Javascript and CSS at the moment
+✍ Actively learning Javascript and CSS at the moment

-* [Get in Touch](mailto:shashreeshachindrasamuel14@gmail.com/) regarding feedback on any of my challenges.
+💌 [Get in Touch](mailto:shashreeshachindrasamuel14@gmail.com/) regarding feedback on any of my challenges.

-* [View my current projects here](https://www.frontendmentor.io/profile/TheCoderGuru) to see what I am occupied doing.
+👁 [View my current projects here](https://www.frontendmentor.io/profile/TheCoderGuru) to see what code I am currently working on

 <br>